Niravaana/All-OpenGL-Demos/README.md

 # All-OpenGL-Demos
-This is collection of all my OpenCL samples and demos
+This is collection of all my OpenGL/OpenCL samples and demos

 You can [watch all videos here](https://www.youtube.com/@paritosh72/videos)